 Bali was named the No. 1 Destination by Travellers Choice and TripAdvisor, and it’s not hard to see why.
 The island is a luscious green heaven, a food lovers paradise, a photographers dream, and the perfect destination for a romantic couples trip or fun trip with friends.
 Having lived in Bali for some time I have hundreds of reasons why I think you should add the island to your bucket list, but I have narrowed it down to my Top 14 reasons to visit Bali in 2019.

-Obviously one of the reasons is our We Are Travel Girls Bali Retreats happening this October and November, read on to see the other 13 then start booking your flights!
+Obviously one of the reasons is our We Are Travel Girls Bali Retreats, and read on to see the other 13 then start booking your flights!

 1. THE FOOD

 I plan most of my trips around food, so food has to be near the top of the list!
 The food in Bali is incredible, and if you are a vegan or vegetarian you will be very happy here as there are plenty of amazing options.
 From healthy food to rich indulgent food in incredible restaurants there is something for everyone.
 Some of my favourite cafes include The Spicy Coconut, Nook, Sea Circus, Sprout and Cinta which serves the best pancakes overlooking the rice terraces.
 For the evening try Mamasan, La Laguna and Da Maria.

 The beaches in Bali are beautiful, but you do need to know where to find the good ones.
 Many visitors to the island will be disappointed to find black sand and a lot of trash littering the beaches, especially in Kuta, Seminyak and Canggu.
 If you are looking for white sand and turquoise waters head South to Nusa Dua, Uluwatu, Jimbaran and Bingin Beach where you will find the beaches you have been dreaming about!